realderekstevens/Arch-Linux-Scripts/debian.md

-### Prerequisites for Hugo Setup on Debian 13
+### Step-by-Step Setup Guide for Hugo Site with Hugo-Book Theme on Debian 13
-- You have a fresh Arch Linux VPS (e.g., from a provider like Vultr, Linode, or DigitalOcean) with root access via SSH.
-- Basic SSH knowledge: Log in as root (e.g., `ssh root@your-vps-ip`).
-- Your domain derekstevens.net is pointed to the VPS IP (A record).
-- We'll assume a basic FastAPI project setup.
-If you have existing code, upload it via SCP after creating the directory.
-- No Docker or cloud services—just pacman, Python, Uvicorn (ASGI server), Nginx, and systemd.
-- We'll create and use a dedicated non-root user 'derek' for the app to enhance security.
+This guide assumes you have just provisioned a fresh Debian 13 VPS on Cloudzy and are logged in as the root user via SSH.
+We'll proceed sequentially, starting with system basics, user creation, installations, GitHub integration, Hugo setup, web server configuration, email server setup, and SSL.
+All commands are to be run as root unless specified otherwise.
+We'll use nano for editing files.
+The site will be hosted at derekstevens.net and www.derekstevens.net, with email at mail.derekstevens.net.
+The Hugo site will use the hugo-book theme for documentation-style content.
+We'll create a non-root user derek for security, and all site/email files will be owned by derek:derek (not $USER:$USER).
+Ownership commands will explicitly use derek:derek.
+At the end, I'll provide ideas for structuring your site's content framework using the Hugo-Book theme.
+Step 1: Update the System
+Run these commands to ensure your system is up to date:

 ### Step 0: update
 Logged in as root: